 Who were the men behind Melbourne’s commercial terraces?
 Each building required an architect of some sort, a builder, and someone to pay the bills.
 As we have seen, the line between builder and architect was at times very thin; similarly, builders could be contractors or could be building for themselves.
 The goal could be either an investment, with hoped-for returns from rents, or the building could be resold.

 For example, in the 1880s the Age carried advertisements such as ‘Splendid shops, Chapel-St. Grand Dwellings.
-From 45s. to 50s. … S. Yarra’, and ‘Three two-story brick shops and dwellings [in Flemington Road, North Melbourne], each containing shop and five rooms; let at 51s. per week’.30 Whatever the case, the owner/financier of the project would have expected a good return for his money.
+From 45s. to 50s. … S. Yarra’, and ‘Three two-story brick shops and dwellings [in Flemington Road, North Melbourne], each containing shop and five rooms; let at 51s. per week’.
+Whatever the case, the owner/financier of the project would have expected a good return for his money.

 While we can assume that in the boom years ownership of commercial buildings was a profitable undertaking, especially in the expanding suburbs, after the crash of 1892 many owners must have found their income severely reduced.
-The Prahran Rate Books from 1893-94 show a number of shops and residences listed as ’empty’.35 The National Bank manager in East Collingwood stated even in late 1891, as economic troubles started to appear, that ‘Empty houses and shops were to be seen on all sides’.36
+The Prahran Rate Books from 1893-94 show a number of shops and residences listed as ’empty’.
+The National Bank manager in East Collingwood stated even in late 1891, as economic troubles started to appear, that ‘Empty houses and shops were to be seen on all sides’.

 The shopkeepers were hard-working.
-Shops were generally open from 8 am to 6 pm on weekdays and 8 am to 1 pm on Saturdays by the end of the century, and had been open even longer hours previously.40 Probably few shopkeepers could afford assistants; most businesses were run by a single proprietor or were family concerns.
-RN Twopeny in Town life in Australia estimated a shopkeeper’s income in the late 1800s (presumably after business expenses) to be in the range of 300-400 pounds per year,41 or roughly six to eight pounds per week.
-Graeme Davison estimates that this places the shopkeeper below the professional but above the artisan in terms of income.42
+Shops were generally open from 8 am to 6 pm on weekdays and 8 am to 1 pm on Saturdays by the end of the century, and had been open even longer hours previously.
+Probably few shopkeepers could afford assistants; most businesses were run by a single proprietor or were family concerns.
+RN Twopeny in Town life in Australia estimated a shopkeeper’s income in the late 1800s (presumably after business expenses) to be in the range of 300-400 pounds per year, or roughly six to eight pounds per week.
+Graeme Davison estimates that this places the shopkeeper below the professional but above the artisan in terms of income.

 The newspaper advertisements for shops to let tell us the costs of renting premises.
 In 1888, these range from the Melrose shops mentioned above at 51 shillings per week, which must have been quite grand, to ‘Shop, Richmond, near Burnley station; dwelling, 3 rooms; 12s’.
 Another lists ‘Shop, Richmond, suitable general store; 4 rooms, bath, gas, copper; 17s.
-6d.’43 A five-room shop was going for 30 shillings.
+6d.’
+A five-room shop was going for 30 shillings.
 If Twopeny’s estimate of income is correct, the expense of a shop to the shopkeeper, particularly considering that it included housing as well as the shop, was not excessive.
 Obviously, of course, income and cost would vary depending on the type of shop and its location.
 Some trades were more profitable than others.
-Not surprisingly, women’s trades, such as that of dressmaker, were less lucrative, even though many women were in trade: on one North Melbourne street in 1885, one-third of the shops were run by women, including groceries, a general store, and fancy goods merchants.44
+Not surprisingly, women’s trades, such as that of dressmaker, were less lucrative, even though many women were in trade: on one North Melbourne street in 1885, one-third of the shops were run by women, including groceries, a general store, and fancy goods merchants.

 The premises themselves were comfortable.
-Plans in the collection of the State Library of Victoria for one two-unit shop and residence, for example,45 show a dining room to the rear of the shop with the kitchen and scullery behind on the ground floor, and three bedrooms plus drawing room on the upper floor.
+Plans in the collection of the State Library of Victoria for one two-unit shop and residence, for example, show a dining room to the rear of the shop with the kitchen and scullery behind on the ground floor, and three bedrooms plus drawing room on the upper floor.
 The toilet (on the pan system) would of course be separate at the back.
-Upstairs there was also a bathroom – tin baths were common.46 The terraces had gas light and water, as the advertisements indicate, with a woodstove for cooking.
+Upstairs there was also a bathroom – tin baths were common.
+The terraces had gas light and water, as the advertisements indicate, with a woodstove for cooking.
 While the lack of windows on the sides tends to make terraces dark, the ‘tailback’ design lets more light enter the rear of the home.
 An interior wooden stairway, often quite elegant, led from the ground to the first floor.

 Nevertheless, life could be a struggle for shopkeepers.
 According to one writer, ‘the small shopkeepers who rented or built the stucco buildings which still line many suburban streets were a type all their own, whose limited horizons and extreme miserliness were essential to their survival’.
-The same source also claims that the small shopkeeper was ‘regarded as working with his hands and therefore not eligible to the ranks of social leadership’,47 although if a shopkeeper managed to purchase premises through hard work, as some did, this could be a step up.
+The same source also claims that the small shopkeeper was ‘regarded as working with his hands and therefore not eligible to the ranks of social leadership’, although if a shopkeeper managed to purchase premises through hard work, as some did, this could be a step up.

 However, although shopkeepers may have struggled and were not regarded as of the upper crust, keeping a shop in a high street terrace, at least prior to the depression of the 1890s, seems to have been a decent living.
 It is also hard to believe that in the Melbourne of the day at least some shopkeepers were not welcomed and valued members of the communities they served.